BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 * **Starting Slot 4 on May 21st 2018.**

-Note that WIDE and BII will make DM system ready at 0700 UTC on May 21st waiting for next IANA serial to pubulish IAN ZSK.
+Note that WIDE and BII will make DM system ready at 0700 UTC on May 21st waiting for next IANA serial to pubulish IANA RRSIG.

 ### Fallback Plan